-- a.
-If the BOS determines that the application is significantly incomplete and should be returned to applicant, the BOS shall discuss the rationale for returning the application with the Chief.
-The Chief will agree or disagree and will work with the BOS to determine next steps. - b.
-If the Chief agrees, the BOS will return the entire application package along with all copies.
-The BOS will include a letter outlining the missing information or deficiencies and will notify the applicant that the SBA does not process incomplete applications.
-The applicant may resubmit a new application at any time. - c.
-If the Chief disagrees and does not consider the missing information substantial enough to return the application, the BOS will send a 15-day deficiency letter to the applicant to request additional information. - d.
-If an applicant firm resubmits another incomplete application within a year of the SBA's return of their application, the BOS will send a 15-day deficiency letter.
-If the BOS determines that the application is still significantly incomplete after the 15-days and should be returned to applicant firm, the BOS will provide the Chief with the rationale for why the application should be returned.
+- c.
+If the Chief disagrees and does not consider the missing information substantial enough to return the application, the BOS will send a 15 day deficiency letter to the applicant to request additional information. - d.
+If an applicant firm resubmits another incomplete application within a year of the SBA's return of their application, the BOS will send a 15 day deficiency letter.
+If the BOS determines that the application is still significantly incomplete after the 15 days and should be returned to applicant firm, the BOS will provide the Chief with the rationale for why the application should be returned.
 The Chief will either agree or disagree and work with the BOS to determine next steps. - e.
 If the Chief agrees, the BOS will return the entire application package along with all copies.
 The BOS will include a letter outlining the missing information or deficiencies and will notify the applicant that the SBA does not continue processing incomplete applications.
+The returned application package, all copies, and the letter must be sent via a delivery method that tracks delivery and provides return receipt capability.
+The BOS will forward a copy of the letter to the DO that services the firm's geographic area.
 The applicant may resubmit a new application at any time. - f.
-If the applicant firm submits an application after being returned a second time within a year, the BOS will process the application in any case.
+If the applicant firm submits an application after being returned a second time within a year, the BOS will process the application in any case. - g.
+Additional Instructions (when the Chief agrees with returning the application): - (1) The BOS will send an EMAIL to the applicant notifying them that their application package will be returned to them.
+This way the applicant is aware that their application package will be returned to them.
+The email must include the analyst's contact information for the applicant's use should they have any questions or concerns. - (2) If the mailing address is a PO Box, the BOS will call the applicant and advise them that our contracted carrier does not deliver to PO Boxes and verify the mailing address where the file is to be sent.
+This is to allow the applicant an opportunity to provide a different address.

-8. Can the Applicant Decide to Withdraw Its Application?
+5. Can the Applicant Decide to Withdraw Its Application?